antonoden/hackathon/server/README.md

-This needs socket.io installed to run
+Install socket.io to run with node.js